Exercises

 If you have time, you can use the Spring Data feature where it will will generate queries based on a naming convention.
 Simply add methods to the

-to chain where clauses together.
-For example, to find officers by their last names and by their rank, just add the following methods:List<Officer> findByRank(Rank rank); List<Officer> findAllByLastNameLikeAndRank(String like, Rank rank);
+OfficerRepositoryinterface of the formfindAllBy<property>and you can useAndorOrto chain where clauses together.
+For example, to find officers by their last names and by their rank, just add the following methods:List<Officer> findByRank(Rank rank); List<Officer> findAllByLastNameLikeAndRank(String like, Rank rank); -

 If you want to see the H2 console, add the Spring DevTools dependency and the Web dependency to your project.
 Then, to be sure to see the proper URL for the database (assuming you don’t set it in